Exploration noise for learning linear-quadratic mean field games: Theoretical results

-the supremum being taken over all the functions $F$ on ${\mathcal C}([0,T];{\mathbb R}^d \times {\mathbb R}^d)$ that are bounded by $1$ and $1$-Lipschitz continuous, and for a constant $C$ that only depends on $d$, $T$ and the norms $\|Q^\dagger f\|_{1,\infty}$ and $\| R^\dagger g \|_{1,\infty}$. \end{thm} The improvement from Proposition \ref{main:prop:1} to Theorem \ref{main:thm:1} is substantial.
-Firstly, the blow-up in $\varepsilon$ is much less singular, which is an important feature when analysing the trade-off between exploration and exploitation, see Subsection \ref{subse:exploitation:exploration}.
-Secondly, we clearly compare the law of the output of the scheme with the law of the equilibrium.
-The resulting error is called the \textit{weak} error and is fully relevant from the practical point of view.
-In our context, the \textit{strong} error under the measure ${\mathbb P}$, as addressed in Proposition \ref{main:prop:1} (regardless of the rate), does not provide the same information.
-Indeed, since the two densities ${\mathcal E}({\boldsymbol h})$ and ${\mathcal E}({\boldsymbol h}^n)$ become singular when $\varepsilon$ tends to $0$, the passage from the strong to the weak error is quite subtle.
+It must be also stressed that \eqref{eq:main:thm:1:bound} provides a bound for the so-called \textit{weak} error of the scheme and is fully relevant from the practical point of view.
+In our context, the \textit{strong} error, as addressed in \eqref{eq:main:thm:1:bound:infinity}, does not provide the same information.
+Indeed, because the two densities ${\mathcal E}(\tfrac{1}{\varepsilon} {\boldsymbol h})$ and ${\mathcal E}(\tfrac{\varpi}{\varepsilon} {\boldsymbol h}^n)$ become singular when $\varepsilon$ tends to $0$, the passage from the strong to the weak error is not direct.

+\begin{rem} The reader may wonder about the scope of Theorem \ref{main:thm:1} in the higher dimensional framework.
+This question will be addressed from a purely numerical prospect in the forthcoming Section \ref{Se:3}, see in particular Subsection \ref{subse:3:2:bis}.
+From a more theoretical point of view, the same question can be addressed by investigating the dependence of the constant $C$ in \eqref{eq:main:thm:1:bound} upon the dimension $d$.
+Whereas we cannot provide a sharp (or at least reasonable) bound in full generality, we show below that, even in simple cases when the matrices $Q$ and $R$ reduce to the $d \times d$ identity matrix and the coefficients $f$ and $g$ are diagonal, i.e. each coordinate $i$ of $f$ (respectively $g$) writes $f^i(x) = f_0(x_i)$ (respectively $g^i(x) = g_0(x_i)$) for a function $f_0 : {\mathbb R} \rightarrow {\mathbb R}$ (respectively $g_0 : {\mathbb R} \rightarrow {\mathbb R}$), with $x_i$ denoting the $i^{\rm th}$ coordinate of $x$, then the exponential factor in \eqref{eq:main:thm:1:bound:infinity} and \eqref{eq:main:thm:1:bound} is typically $\exp(C {\mathcal O}(\sqrt{d}) \varepsilon^{-2})$, for $C$ independent of $d$. \end{rem}